kinggongzilla/FastV/src/transformers/notebooks/README.md

 You can find here a list of the official notebooks provided by Hugging Face.

 Also, we would like to list here interesting content created by the community.
-If you wrote some notebook(s) leveraging 🤗 Transformers and would like be listed here, please open a Pull Request so it can be included under the Community notebooks.
+If you wrote some notebook(s) leveraging 🤗 Transformers and would like to be listed here, please open a Pull Request so it can be included under the Community notebooks.